srijs/rust-crc32fast/README.md

 - A fast baseline implementation which processes up to 16 bytes per iteration
 - An optimized implementation for modern `x86` using `sse` and `pclmulqdq` instructions
+- An optimized implementation for `aarch64` using `crc32` instructions

 Calling the `Hasher::new` constructor at runtime will perform a feature detection to select the most optimal implementation for the current CPU feature set.